Identifiability of directed-cycle and catenary linear compartment models

 Finally, we return to the Question~({\bf Q1}) posed in the Introduction: in bidirected-tree models that are unidentifiable, which individual parameters are identifiable?
 It is our hope that some answers to this question for catenary models will be forthcoming from our formula for the coefficient map (Theorem~\ref{thm:catenary-coefficient-map}).
 We also could pose the analogous question for directed-cycle models, and we expect that an answer again will involve the leak-interlacing condition.

-For readers interested in exploring the open problems posed above, we recommend the {\tt Maple} software {\tt SIAN} (Structural Identifiability ANalyser)~\cite{SIAN}, which is based on results of Hong, Ovchinnikov, Pogudin, and Yap~\cite{HOPY}.
-We also make note of an investigation of models coming from applications~\cite{sling}, and a database of models with up to four compartments and their identifiability properties~\cite{gogishvili-database}.
+For readers interested in exploring the open problems posed above, we recommend the {\tt Maple} software {\tt SIAN} (Structural Identifiability ANalyser)~\cite{SIAN}, which is available as a web-based MapleCloud application and is based on results of Hong, Ovchinnikov, Pogudin, and Yap~\cite{HOPY}.
+Another option is a {\tt Julia} package, {\tt StructuralIdentifiability.jl}, that implements theory of Dong, Goodbrake, Harrington, and Pogudin~\cite{julia-software}.
+We also make note of an investigation of models coming from applications~\cite{sling}, and databases of models with three compartments~\cite{norton1982investigation} and up to four compartments~\cite{gogishvili-database}, together with their identifiability properties.
 In a similar vein, a database containing small directed-cycle and catenary models can be found in Appendix~\ref{appendix:cycle}--\ref{appendix:cat}.
 We anticipate that patterns identified through such explorations will generate conjectured answers to the questions posed above, and, in turn, inspire new theorems.

 {